awsdocs/aws-iot-events-developer-guide/doc_source/iotevents-simple-example.md

 Before your devices can send data in this way, you must define one or more inputs\.
 To do so, give each input a name and specify which fields in the incoming message data that the input monitors\.

 **Create a detector model**
 Create a *detector model* \(a model of your equipment or process\) using *states*\.
 For each state, define conditional \(Boolean\) logic that evaluates the incoming inputs to detect significant events\.
-When an event is detected, it can change the state or trigger custom\-built or predefined actions using other AWS services\.
-You can define additional events that trigger actions when entering or exiting a state and, optionally, when a condition is met\.
+When an event is detected, it can change the state or initiate custom\-built or predefined actions using other AWS services\.
+You can define additional events that initiate actions when entering or exiting a state and, optionally, when a condition is met\.

 **Monitor several devices or processes**
 If you're monitoring several devices or processes and you want to keep track of each of them separately, specify a field in each input that identifies the particular device or process the input comes from\.
 See the `key` field in `CreateDetectorModel`\.
 When a new device is identified \(a new value is seen in the input field identified by the `key`\), a detector instance is created\.
 The new detector instance continues to respond to inputs coming from that particular device until its detector model is updated or deleted\.
 You have as many unique detectors \(instances\) as there are unique values in input `key` fields\.